snaCW/JsonCSVDatabase/README.md

 # JsonCSVDatabase
 A namespace containing classes to convert CSV to JSON or Excel and vice versa.
+This project is still not completed.

 Class `CSVDatabase` gets data to create an obj with several methods.